Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 <img src="../images/tasks-new-subtasks-others.png" alt="Other options to create a new task within a Slingshot task" width="800"/>

-### How can I change Properties?
+### How Can I Change Properties?

 All the properties of a task, like status, title, assignees, or priority can be changed using different methods.

 The **most reliable method** is to open a task by clicking/tapping its row (or through the overflow button and then _Open_).

-A **faster method** is to just click/tap the property value you want to change, like shown below with the **Status** property.
+A **faster method** is to just click/tap the property value you want to change, like shown below with the _Status_ property.

 <img src="../images/tasks-change-property.png" alt="Slingshot task being updated by changing its status" width="800"/>

-### How can I show/hide columns?
+### How Can I Show/Hide Columns?
 Tasks have many field properties that can be displayed in columns, however by default you can only see *Title*, *Assignee*, and *Due Date*.

-To show/hide columns, just **click/tap over Fields** as shown below.
+To show/hide columns, just click/tap over Fields as shown below.

 <img src="../images/tasks-fields.png" alt="Accessing task fields within Slingshot" width="800"/>

-### How can I filter tasks?
+### How Can I Filter Tasks?
 Filtering allows you to choose a smaller amount of tasks, helping you find those tasks you currently need.

-You can access the **Filters** editor on the very right of the screen as shown below.
+You can access the _Filters editor_ on the very right of the screen as shown below.

 <img src="../images/tasks-filters-accessing.png" alt="Accessing task filters within Slingshot" width="800"/>

-In the **Filters** editor you can create *Basic* or more *Advanced* rules.
+In the _Filters editor_ you can create *Basic* or more *Advanced* rules.
 The *Basic* rules will be enough most of the time, *Advanced* is recommended in the case that you really need to define more complex conditions in your filter.

 <img src="../images/tasks-filters-basic.png" alt="Tasks filters editor in basic mode within Slingshot" width="800"/>

 Sometimes you might want to save a filter and use it again in the future.
 This allows you to keep at hand a list of already filtered tasks that is relevant to you.

-To create and save a filter use + Filter as shown below.
+To create and save a filter use _+ Filter_ as shown below.

 <img src="../images/tasks-filters-new.png" alt="Creating tasks filters within Slingshot" width="800"/>

-Slingshot has a few filters out-of-the-box: My Tasks, Due this Week, and Overdue.
+Slingshot has a few filters out-of-the-box: _My Tasks_, _Due this Week_, and _Overdue_.
 But at any time you can create new filters or edit existing ones that were previously saved.

-In addition, you can save a filter you just created on the spot using **Save As Filter**, as shown below.
+In addition, you can save a filter you just created on the spot using _Save As Filter_, as shown below.

 <img src="../images/tasks-filters-save.png" alt="Saving tasks filters on the fly within Slingshot" width="800"/>

 For those times that you can't find a specific task, try expanding collapsed panels, removing existing filters, and/or adding filters using the properties of the task you want.
-Remember that the icon changes to help you can identify when you have active filters or not.
+Remember that the icon changes to help you identify when you have active filters or not.

-### Switching between List, Kanban, and Timeline
+### Switching Between List, Kanban, and Timeline

-You can choose between three different visualizations (list, kanban, timeline), depending on what you want to achieve.
+You can choose between three different visualizations (_List_, _Kanban_, _Timeline_), depending on what you want to achieve.

 <img src="../images/tasks-visualizations.png" alt="Switching visualizations within Slingshot" width="800"/>

-A straightforward **list** is often enough, but keep in mind that besides a flat list you can also use _group by_ options or filtering. _Group by_ options include ordering the list by section, priority, and other criteria.
+A straightforward **List** is often enough, but keep in mind that besides a flat list you can also use _group by_ options or filtering. _Group by_ options include ordering the list by section, priority, and other criteria.

 <img src="../images/tasks-visualizations-list.png" alt="List group by options in Slingshot" width="800"/>

 Kanban is a Japanese word, commonly known as a workflow management method designed to help visualize work and maximize efficiency.
-In Slingshot, the **kanban** visualization shows a visual representation of tasks in the form of cards.
+In Slingshot, the **Kanban** visualization shows a visual representation of tasks in the form of cards.
 Each card contains information about the task, including its status, deadline, asignee, etc.

 <img src="../images/tasks-visualizations-kanban.png" alt="Kanban visualization in Slingshot" width="800"/>

 In addition, you have columns that represent different stages of the status workflow.
 You can use drag & drop to move the cards through the workflow by changing their status on the spot.

-A timeline always show a list of events in chronological order.
+A **Timeline** always show a list of events in chronological order.
 In Slingshot, you can see tasks over a set period of time.

 <img src="../images/tasks-visualizations-timeline.png" alt="Timeline visualization in Slingshot" width="800"/>